willmchristensen/willmchristensen/README.md

 ### 👨‍💻: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="100"> from America.

 - 👨‍🎓 I’m currently working on App Academy's full-time online bootcamp.
+- I am currently located in Fresno, California and can be reached via the linked-in button above or email: willmchristensen@gmail.com
 - 💬 Ask me about rock climbing 🧗, discography 🎵, or video games 🎮!